 I began my training in psychotherapy with Instituto Expansion, in Chile, where I gained a Diploma as a Facilitator in Therapeutic Change in 2006.

-Once settled in the UK, I completed the 4-year training at the Cambridge Body Psychotherapy Centre (CBPC), and I am now registered in the United Kingdom Council for Psychotherapy (UKCP) as a trainee body-psychotherapist.
+Once settled in the UK, I completed a 6-year training at the Cambridge Body Psychotherapy Centre (CBPC), and I am an advanced trainee member of the United Kingdom Council for Psychotherapy (UKCP) and working towards full registration.
 I also have a Foundation Certificate in Biodynamic Massage (2017).

 I am fully committed to a strict code of ethics in line with UKCP and CBPC, and I’m fully insured.

 At the centre of my work is the therapeutic relationship.
 I aim to create a safe, non-judgemental and confidential environment, which helps improve a person’s life.
 I aim to be a mindful companion of each client’s self-discovery process, offering my psychotherapeutic skills to caringly develop an in-depth exploration of who they are and what they need to have a fuller enjoyment of life.

 A therapeutic plan is tailored to your specific needs.

 We will discuss the methods and agree the best way of working together.